 Check Local Government Offices for a Notary

-Your local city hall or court office is likely to have a notary on staff, and often they make their services available to the public.
 There may be a small fee for this service. (for example, Hartford, Connecticut's Town and City Clerk's Office charges $5 while the New York City County Clerk's office offers free notary services for the public.
 Be sure to call and compare prices before you go.

 Many Public Libraries Offer Notaries